Italy: Car rams into crowd, killing several German tourists | DW | 05.01.2020

-A car plowed into a group of 17 young tourists overnight Sunday near the popular ski resort town of Lutago in northern Italy, killing at least six people.
+A car plowed into a group of 17 young tourists early Sunday near the popular ski resort town of Lutago in northern Italy, killing at least six people.

 Italian police said the people killed were German holidaymakers.
 Eleven others were injured, four of them critically.
 The tourists, all aged between 20 and 25, were standing along the side of a road when the vehicle slammed into them at high speed.